© Carbon Farming Group. www.carbonfarming.org.nz

 Q. What is a carbon credit?

-A. It is a common unit based on one tonne of carbon dioxide.
+A. It is a common unit based on one tonne of carbon dioxide, called an NZU under the NZ Emissions Trading Scheme.

 Q. So what does one tonne of carbon dioxide look like?